wp-plugins/gallerylink/readme.txt

 In the case of read data from the Media Library.

 * Please upload the data to the Media Library.
+Support the classification of the category.
+Use the caption of the media library, and are classified.

 Please add new Page.
 Please write a short code in the text field of the Page.
 Please go in Text mode this task.